 These research classes - organized, prepared and supervised by researchers from the Academy and / or by externally recruited researchers - are experimental and reflective in nature, and start from a thematic, but not discipline-related question.
 In this way they provide added value to the permanent curriculum and are complementary to it.
 They are non-studio-bound, but start from current research, with a broad scope of substantive and / or thematic perspectives, so that a relevant research experience can take place for every student.

-The first Research Week of the academic year 2022-2023 will be organized in the week before the autumn break (from 24 till 28 October 2022) and coincides with the annual ARTICULATE art & research days.
+The first Research Week of the academic year 2023-2024 will be organized in the week before the autumn break (from 23 till 27 October 2023) and will be part of the the annual ARTICULATE art & research days.

 During this Research Week, master students can choose from the following research classes: